divyaran7an/compose/README.md

 ## About Capx

-Capx is building infrastructure for the convergence of AI and blockchain. capx-compose is part of our commitment to making this intersection more accessible to developers.
-Learn more at [capx.ai](https://capx.ai).
+Capx is a decentralized protocol powering the AI builder economy by enabling solopreneurs to build, ship, host and scale AI apps, as well as tokenize and launch them on Capx.

 ## License